FINANCE

 EXPECTED READ TIME:5 MINUTES

-It's safe to say most people don’t look forward to filing their taxes.
-What many people do enjoy, though, is receiving their tax return.
+Whether you’ve got a lot of paperwork to track or it looks like you’re going to owe money when you file, it’s safe to say most people don’t look forward to filing their taxes.
+What everyone enjoys, though, (if you’re lucky enough) is getting money back.
 Whether you plan to use that money for a vacation or paying down debt, getting that refund is great.

 1. Itemize Your Deductions

-The standard deduction is $12,950, so claiming it is tempting rather than tracking down receipts and tax forms so you can itemize your deductions.
+The federal standard deduction is $13,850 for singles ($27,700 for married filing jointly), so claiming it is tempting (rather than tracking down receipts and tax forms so you can itemize your deductions).
 But itemizing might be worth it if you’re a homeowner with a sizeable mortgage, gave money or other items to charity, or paid points when you took out your mortgage.

 If you’re an educator, you can deduct up to $300 of school supply expenses even if you don’t itemize deductions.
 Start gathering information right away so you’ll have everything ready at tax time.